vsillan/game-server-programming-course/README.md

 The course grading scheme is straightforward:

-There is a total of 100 points to be gained from the course
+There is a total of 100 points to be gained from the course.

 - 50 points come from the assignments (points are gained by completing the assignments)
 - The other 50 comes from the project (points reflect the quality of the project)